AztecProtocol/engineering-designs/in-progress/8754-slashing-and staking.md

 Nodes do NOT need to auto-respond to this type of slashing proposal.
 It is expected that such coordination happens offchain.

-The L1 contract verifies that `MIN_REQUIRED_STAKE_PERCENT` of stake has signed the slashing proposal.
+The L1 contract verifies:
+1) Validators in control of more than `MIN_REQUIRED_STAKE_PERCENT` of stake have signed the slashing proposal.

 ### 4. Inactivity Leak